In this article

 The process of creating and submitting an expense report is surprisingly consistent from business to business, even within different industries.
 The exact steps and the people involved may vary depending on a company’s policy, but the process typically looks something like this:

-1. The employee incurs an expense: To make an expense report necessary, an employee must first incur an expense related to business activities.
-The employee should be sure to collect any receipts or documentation related to the purchase.
+1. The employee incurs an expense: For an expense report to be necessary, an employee must first make a purchase on behalf of the business.
+The employee should be sure to collect any receipts or documentation related to the expense.

 2. The employee prepares an expense report: At the end of the reporting period, the employee generates an expense report according to the process outlined in the business’s expense policy.

-3. The employee submits the report: Once the employee has generated their report, they submit it for review.
-As part of the submission process, employees should be sure to include any receipts or documentation related to the purchases in the report.
+3. The employee submits the report: Once the employee has completed their report, they submit it for review.
+As part of the submission process, employees must include any receipts or documentation related to the purchases in the report.

 4. The report undergoes review: After the employee submits the expense report, it must be reviewed to ensure that it’s accurate, typically by the employee’s manager.
 The manager ensures the purchases comply with company policy, and that each expense is valid and associated with the right account.